The SDO (Signed Data Object) and PAdES (PDF Advanced Electronic Signatures) document format is described on this page.

-PAdES is a standard for signed documents, and the standard is maintained by ETSI (ETSI TS 102 778).
-Infor-mation about the standard and links to documents may be found at Wikipedia:
+PAdES is a standard for signed documents, and the standard is maintained by ETSI (ETSI TS 319 142).
+Information about electronic signature standards can be found here: PAdES (PDF Advanced Electronic Signature) Baseline Profile

 As a customer of the E-Signing service you may choose to get the signed documents in the PAdES format.
-E-Signing is using the PAdES-BES standard without the use of signature policy.
-The signed document are following the LTV-profile (TS 102 778-4) with the use of a TSA service from GlobalSign.
+E-Signing supports two different PAdES versions:

-To retrieve the signed documents in accordance with PAdES standard there is two ways to do so in E-Signing.
+To retrieve the signed documents in accordance with PAdES standard there are two ways to do so in E-Signing.
 Firstly, you may request the document using the

 GetPAdES XML message, or secondly request the generation of a signed document based on a SDO using the